-We’re going to be walking through a couple easy steps you can take to make developing SML feel more fluid, both in and out of your editor.
-I have a slight preference for Vim on OS X, but many of these steps are platform agnostic.
+We’re going to be walking through a couple easy steps to make developing SML feel more fluid.
+I have a slight preference for Vim (Neovim) on macOS, but many of these steps are platform agnostic.

 Installing SML Locally

-Feel free to install both if you’d like; they’ll play nicely with each other and each offers advantages over the other.
+Feel free to install both; they’ll play nicely with each other, and each offers advantages over the other.

 Getting Comfortable with SML/NJ

 The rest of these steps should apply regardless of whether you’re working on SML locally or remotely.

 One thing that I’ve seen far too many times from course documentation is that they tell students to run their code like this:

 Don’t get me wrong; this works, but there’s a better way.
 Being responsible CLI-citizens, we should always be looking for ways to tab-complete.
 We can easily get tab-completion on the filename by changing our workflow:

 Look at that!
 We’ve,

 - dropped a step (having to launch the REPL first), and